Our Experience Shipping Our RV (+ Tips for Hiring an RV Transport Company)

 • Maybe you’ve hired someone in another state to renovate your RV and can’t make the trip to deliver it.

-• Maybe you’re living in a stationary RV like I did for three years, and hiring someone to move your “house” is more cost-effective than purchasing a truck of your own.
+• Maybe you’re living in a stationary RV and need to move your house, but don’t own a truck.
+(Like me!)

 Where to Find an RV Transport Company